RaphiMC/NetMinecraft/README.md

 # NetMinecraft
-Easy to use low-level networking library for Minecraft.
-Currently 1.7.x does not work.\
+Easy to use low-level networking library for Minecraft.\
 Documentation is non-existent yet, but will be soon™.

 ## Usage